MCxQC/Hello-World/README.md

   - Click the "Add Event" button.
   - Choose Window, Process, or Device from the top dropdown list.
   - To fill the edit fields, you can manually enter data, double-click on a listview item, or right-click on an item and select "Copy Row Data to Edit Fields".
+  - Some programs generate various windows and processes, some of which can be visible or hidden and may share the same name.
+This has the potential to cause confusion when the mode is set to 1, as the event function may execute multiple times.
+To eliminate this potential confusion, the default mode is set to 2.

 * Edit an Event
   - Either double-click on it in the list or right-click and choose "Edit Event".